-A manager will complete the Accident/Incident Report Form and ask you for details pertaining to the accident.
+A manager will complete the Accident/Incident Report Form and record details pertaining to the accident.
 An entry should be made in the accident book as soon as possible after the accident/incident but in an event no later than the end of the day.

-The accident book is kept in the main office and in the centres, and is analysed regularly to identify any patterns, so that appropriate action can be taken to make the situation safe again.
+The accident book is kept in head office, and is analysed regularly to identify any patterns, so that appropriate action can be taken to make the situation safe again.